lh1me/hexo-theme-aomori/README.md

 # Aomori

 Hexo is a fast, simple, powerful blog framework, with ultra-fast generation speed, support for Markdown, one-click deployment and high scalability.

-This project is a theme developed based on a series of advantages of Hexo.
+Aomori is a theme developed based on a series of advantages of Hexo.
+The idea of the theme is to hope that bloggers can focus more on producing content and readers can focus more on receiving information.

+Aomori provides many features that support its concept.

 - Rich Website Style
 - Rich Theme Configuration